gersteinlab/Bay2Ctrls/README.md

-## Bay2Ctrls: bayesian model to integrate two types of ChIP-seq controls for binding site detection
+## Bay2Ctrls: Bayesian model to integrate two types of ChIP-seq controls for binding site detection
+Two types of controls were widely used for ChIP-seq: DNA input controls and mock IP controls.
+This software was developed to combine both for better binding site detection.

-This R package is based on spp-1.14.
-And the wrapper script (run_Bay2Ctrls.R) for the R package is adapted from the ENCODE ChIP-seq pipeline.
+This R package is based on SPP, and the wrapper script (run_Bay2Ctrls.R) for the R package is adapted from the ENCODE ChIP-seq pipeline.

 ### DATA INPUT
-This software require one IP (i) and two set of controls:
+The software accecpt four files as input:
-The first control is the DNA input (di) generated for the IP experiment.
-This control (di) and the IP (i) are the results from conventional ChIP-seq.
+The first set is the DNA input controlled IP experiment.
+This DNA control (di) and the IP (i) are the results from conventional ChIP-seq.
-The second control contains a mock IP (m) and its corresponding DNA input (dm)
+The second set is the mock IP experiment.
+This includes the mock IP (m) and its corresponding DNA input (dm).

 ### DATA OUTPUT
 Binding peaks are in the narrow peak file format